 In addition to claiming compensation for your injuries, such as those which we have looked at in the personal injury claims calculator, there could be other forms of damages which you could claim damages for.
 Factors which could be taken into account are:

-- Various expenses such as travel expenses, these could be the costs of getting to a medical appointment or help paying for things in your daily life.
+- Various expenses such as travel expenses, these could be the costs of getting to a medical appointment or help to pay for things in your daily life.

-- Lost income and earnings.
-This could cover and compensate you for income which you either have or will lose.
+- Lost of earnings – This could cover and compensate you for income that you either have or will lose.

 - The cost of medical treatment which you have already paid for, or which you will pay for in the future.